+A suspension system is used to secure the prosthesis to the body.
 A secure suspension system is necessary to keep your prosthesis from falling off.
-There are a number of suspension systems that can be used to secure the prosthesis on the body:
+There are a number of types of suspension systems:

-- A suction suspension system consists of a soft liner, a one-way valve, and a sealing sleeve. - In a sleeve suspension system, a suspension sleeve is rolled over the prosthesis, extending onto the skin of the residual limb and sealing off the top of the socket to prevent air from entering or exiting.
-The sleeve incorporates a valve that releases air as you walk, sit or stand.
+- In a sleeve suspension system, a suspension sleeve is rolled over the prosthesis, extending onto the skin of the residual thigh to seal off the top of the socket to prevent air from entering or exiting.
+The sleeve sometimes incorporates a socket valve that releases air as you walk, sit or stand.
+This results in suction suspension. - Pin suspension systems use a silicone liner with a pin at the end.
+The pin is inserted into a lock built into the bottom of the socket. - Cuff suspension incorporates a strap that wraps around the thigh just above the knee and is attached to the sides of the socket.

-- Pin suspension systems use a silicone liner with a pin at the end.
-The pin is inserted into a lock built into the bottom of the socket. - In a vacuum-assisted suspension system, a liner is donned onto the residual limb and a seal is created, where air is not allowed to enter the space between the socket and the liner.
-A vacuum pump actively draws air out of the area between the liner and the prosthetic socket.
-The vacuum suspends the prosthesis.
-Elevated vacuum suspension may improve total contact between the residual limb and the socket, which may offer improved control of the prosthesis.
+In a vacuum suspension system, a liner is donned onto the residual limb, and a vacuum pump actively draws air out of the area between the liner and the prosthetic socket, creating a seal.
+Elevated vacuum suspension may improve total contact between the residual limb and the socket.